deepshikhasingh90/Responsive-porfolio-updated/README.md

-# responsive-portfolio
+# Personal-portfolio

 ## Overview

-For this project, I've re-created the basic portfolio assignment using the Boostrap CSS framework.
+For this project, I've re-created the simple portfolio assignment using the Boostrap CSS framework. with my resume , linkedIn and github details
-It is a responsive portfolio.

-[Click Here](https://deepshikhasingh90.github.io/responsive-portfolio/) to launch the portfolio pages!
+[Click Here](https://deepshikhasingh90.github.io/Responsive-porfolio-updated/) to launch the portfolio pages!